1UXDev/notebook/js/arrays/ArrayInDepth.md

 <br>

 # Sorting Arrays
+* JS converts arrayvalues into strings and compares their UTF-16 values
-* ASCII Table 128 Symbold that can be represented (only English)
-* Unicode is an extension of ASCII (e.g. Greek or Umlaute)
+* ASCII Table 128 Symbold that can be represented (only English); Unicode is an extension of ASCII (e.g. Greek or Umlaute)
 * Sort Ascending is not "1,2,10,..." but "1,10,2..."

+## .sort
 ```js
 const sortedByAge = students.sort(a,b) => a.age - b.age
 const sortedByName = students.sort((a,b) =>{